Applied History Graduate Program

 use.
 Each summer the department also offers a K-12 Educator Institute specifically designed to provide educators with an opportunity to network with other educators while deepening their own understanding of history.

-The History Department also has a joint program
+The History Department also has a cooperative degree program

-with Clarion University allowing students to earn a dual degree, a Master's of
+with Clarion University allowing students to earn a cooperative degree, a Master's of

 Applied History and a Master's of Information and Library Science.